ratiphi/feedback-app/README.md

 Runs the JSON-Server mock backend.
 This is requred for the frontend to work properly.
 Run this command in a separate terminal window.

+### `npm run dev`

+Runs both the 'npm start' and 'npm run server' commands together using the Concurrently package.
+Use this if you want to run the frontend and mock backend together in one terminal window.

 ## Admin Console

 Before submitted feedback will be displayed in the main list, each individual feedback must be approved by an administrator.